 You mentioned James Comey.

-Well, James Comey should have a lawyer, because James Comey was authorizing five applications based on information that he knew was false.
+Well, James Comey should have a lawyer because James Comey was authorizing FISA applications based on information that he knew was false.

-And I think this is not only gonna come out in the inspector general's report, but when they do the investigation of the investigators and how all this started in the first place, I think this all is gonna become it's gonna come to light.
+And I think this is not only going to come out in the Inspector General's report, but when they do the investigation of the investigators and how all this started in the first place, I think this all is going to become, it's going to come to light.

 And what the American people are realizing, and you're seeing that in the polling numbers, is in fact that something really bad was taking place.

-And it's taken a process to get to the bottom of it.
+And it's taken a process to get to the bottom of it, and it's going to take time.

 But Bill Barr is an exceptional attorney, an exceptional attorney general.

-I think he'll do one of the greatest attorney.
+I think he'll be one of the greatest attorneys.

-He's already been a great attorney general, but he's gonna be one of the greatest attorney generals in our lifetime.
+He's already been a great attorney general, but he's going to be one of the greatest attorney generals in our lifetime.

 And he will get to the bottom of it in the appropriate way, utilizing the appropriate protocols within the department.